Aunt Gertie, An Active Methodist

 in the Family Bible of Alfred C. and Mary N. Bevers

 When George’s first and second sisters were born his family lived in Bridlington, Yorkshire.
 The first one only lived 16 days; the second sister Ada would live to be 75 years-old.
 At the next location, Sheepridge, Yorkshire, which is the town where George’s father had been born, four of George’s siblings were born: a brother, a sister and a set of twin boys.
 The only one of these four who would survive was his brother Herbert and he would live to be 75 years-old.
 When the 1871 census was recorded in Sheepridge, at the age of five George was a scholar and his father was a collector and canvasser for Prudential Insurance Company.6 Their next residence was south of Sheepridge in Barnsley, which is where his sister Gertrude was born.
 Then the family returned to Sheepridge where George’s last sister Maude was born.
 Gertrude would live to be 81 years-old and Maude would live to be 83.
-Sometime after Maude’s birth, the Bevers family made a long move west, across the country, to Liverpool where another brother was born.
-Finally, Alfred and Mary would have their last child in Bootle, a town three miles north of Liverpool.
-Both of these brothers passed away as infants.

 Both brothers would also emigrate to the United States, and it is possible that they made the trip together in the fall of 1885.
 Some of the details of an entry in a passenger list of the steamship, Lord Clive, correspond with information about George and Herbert, but some does not correspond.
-This passenger list includes the names George Bevers and Herbert Bevers.10 The spelling is the correct spelling, but Ireland is recorded as their place of birth.
+This passenger list includes the names George Bevers and Herbert Bevers.11 The spelling is the correct spelling, but Ireland is recorded as their place of birth.
 The Lord Clive departed from Liverpool, which would very likely be the port where the brothers would have departed.
 This steamship arrived at the port of Philadelphia on December 1, 1885.
-This date corresponds with information in the 1900 U. S. census which states that George C. Bevers immigrated in 1885.11 But the 1900 U. S. census record for Herbert J. Bevers indicates that he didn’t immigrate until 1888.12 The passenger list of the Lord Clive provides additional information about the men: they were both laborers, they had never been to the United States and they were not tourists.
+This date corresponds with information in the 1900 U. S. census which states that George C. Bevers immigrated in 1885.12 But the 1900 U. S. census record for Herbert J. Bevers indicates that he didn’t immigrate until 1888.13 The passenger list of the Lord Clive provides additional information about the men: they were both laborers, they had never been to the United States and they were not tourists.
 Something that is missing on the ship manifest is the age of George and Herbert Bevers.
 If that information had been recorded, there would have been additional information to confirm whether the record is about our families’ ancestors.

 Passenger List of the Steamship “Lord Clive”

 Upon immigrating to the USA, George settled in Philadelphia.
 The first time there is an entry for him in the city directory of Philadelphia is in 1886 and he was the only Bevers listed in the directory that year.
-He was a clerk and living at 1532 Herbine.13 This was the same residence as Arthur Wright, a tailor, who would the following year become George’s father-in-law.
+He was a clerk and living at 1532 Herbine.14 This was the same residence as Arthur Wright, a tailor, who would the following year become George’s father-in-law.
 Possibly, the Wright family and Bevers family were acquainted with each other in England.
 Both families lived in wards of Liverpool in 1881 and both Alfred C. Bevers and Arthur Wright were tailors.

 George and Evelina Bevers

-In 1887 and for a few years afterwards, the Philadelphia city directory would list George and Arthur at the same address: 47 Apsley in Germantown, which was a suburb northwest of Philadelphia.14 In that home on Friday September 2, 1887, George married Arthur’s daughter Evelina.15 The marriage record can be found in the marriage register of the Church of Saint John the Baptist, an Episcopal church.
+In 1887 and for a few years afterwards, the Philadelphia city directory would list George and Arthur at the same address: 47 Apsley in Germantown, which was a suburb northwest of Philadelphia.15 In that home on Friday September 2, 1887, George married Arthur’s daughter Evelina.16 The marriage record can be found in the marriage register of the Church of Saint John the Baptist, an Episcopal church.
 One of the witnesses was Evelina’s brother Ernest Wright.
 Two years later, the baptism register of this same church has a record of George and Evelina’s daughter Evelina.
-The record documents her birth as September 8, 1889 and her baptism on Thursday, December 26, 1889.16 Two of the sponsors of the infant Evelina were her uncle Francis Wright and her aunt Louisa Wright, her mother’s brother and sister.
-In July 1888, George had declared his intention to become a citizen of the United States.17
+The record documents her birth as September 8, 1889 and her baptism on Thursday, December 26, 1889.17 Two of the sponsors of the infant Evelina were her uncle Francis Wright and her aunt Louisa Wright, her mother’s brother and sister.
+In July 1888, George had declared his intention to become a citizen of the United States.18

 Above and below: